Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <section class="section-content">

-<h2 id="type3" style="padding: 0; margin-top: 1em">Enneagram 3 - Achievers: Authenticity Matters in Conversations</h2>
+## Enneagram 3 - Achievers: Authenticity Matters in Conversations

 Type 3s are ambitious, competitive, and driven.
 They have a strong desire to succeed and often measure their self-worth by their accomplishments.
 However, their focus on success can sometimes lead to a lack of authenticity and a tendency to prioritize image over substance.